-Maybe you are being forced to consider selling out your much loved boutique IFA practice to a larger firm or consolidator.
+Maybe circumstances are forcing you to consider selling out your much-loved boutique IFA practice to a larger firm or consolidator.

 Perhaps your PI insurance premiums have gone up 500% with major exclusions, and on top of FSCS levies and compliance network fees, you seem to be paying everyone else and not yourself.

 Potentially you are becoming increasingly irritated by the decisions of your compliance advisers, it seems like you can no longer put the client first and must cover your back all the time instead.